Common problems when using dilutions

 This way, you can achieve a fairly wide range of dilutions with which you can work comfortably.

-A common mistake is not using specific measurements and diluting the ink haphazardly.
+A common mistake is not using specific measurements and diluting the ink randomly.

 We recommend following a consistent procedure so that, with enough practice, you can dilute to intermediate tones and create more advanced effects.
 Take it slow and steadily increase the difficulty.

-Another typical mistake is not labelling the cups with the proportion of each mixture.
+Another typical mistake is not labeling the cups with the proportion of each mixture.
 We recommend using a marker or pen to write the proportion of the mixture next to each cup.

 This way, you can easily distinguish between them and avoid using the wrong ink while tattooing.
 It may seem trivial, but your entire work can depend on this.
 So pay attention to it!